 What happens when someone dies?
-A joint tenancy comes with a right of survivorship.
+A joint tenancy comes with the right of survivorship.
 So, as discussed above, the property automatically goes to the surviving owner.
 Tenants in common, however, have no right of survivorship.
 In the event one tenant owner dies, that property stays in that owner’s estate.

 Work with the Accredited Estate Planner Attorneys at Doane & Doane

 At Doane & Doane, we are top-notch, accredited estate planners.
 We are attorneys who understand how to effectively use estate planning to help you and your family into the future.
 We combine big firm resources and experience with the personalized attention of a boutique law practice.
 Our lawyers use the latest technical programs available to help our clients resolve their cases quickly and cost-effectively.
-At the same time, our entire legal team offers the one-on-one attention and support clients need to feel comfortable and confident about their case.
+At the same time, our entire legal team offers one-on-one attention and support clients need to feel comfortable and confident about their case.